 The principal spacecraft engineering concerns caused by space plasmas in different regions are outlined in Table H-3.
 Some of the most significant effects are listed below.

 Because of their higher mobility, electrons preferentially accumulate on exposed spacecraft surfaces, causing them to charge negatively.
-In hot plasmas in the 10keV range charging can reach hundreds or thousands of volts.
+In hot plasmas in the 10 keV range charging can reach hundreds or thousands of volt.
 Charging is however greatly mitigated by secondary electron emission and photoemission.
 In cold plasma (e.g. ionosphere) charging levels are generally very low, however, the high velocity of an orbiting spacecraft relative to ion velocity in this region leads to a plasma void in its wake.
 This can permit high-voltage surface charging to occur on wake surfaces during auroral crossings.

 High plasma densities (such as found in the ionosphere) cause reflection of radio beams below a critical frequency, as well as refraction and scintillation.
 Hence this acts as a barrier to satelliteground communications and complicates satellite radar altimetry, satellite navigation systems and the radio tracking of satellites.